 Also see re-linking your data containing file to new location.

-Note: With the advent of cloud severs such as onedrive it is possible to move and connect TIRA's data container to your cloud drive, however users should conduct their own testing to ensure connection continuity.
+Note: With the advent of cloud severs such as onedrive it is possible to move and connect AIM's data container to your cloud drive, however users should conduct their own testing to ensure connection continuity.